How many times have we purchased the wrong items, merchandise we don't need, or things we already have in excess?

 The well-known phrase:"The Good is the Enemy of the Great", is possibly nowhere more applicable than in retailing.

-With the global population nearing seven billion, world demand for goods and services is swelling.
 The movement from developing societies (with traditional retailing) to highly developed societies (with modern retailing) continues apace.

-Demand alone has been the primary driving force behind good retailing globally.
 A new trend in retailing will change the global game.
 In principle, it becomes an urgent priority for brand owners and retailers who aspire to survive and thrive in today's competitive and difficult economic conditions to aim high and to become great, since good *on its own* will no longer be acceptable to the customers.

 In most cases, the advance is in recognizing important distinctions, and responding appropriately, and distinctly, rather than leaving it to customers to sort it out by themselves.
-As the world changes to new technologies, consumer shifts, and new competitors, new conventional wisdom will shape the way we see retailing today.

-We all have been there - misinformed, subject to miscommunication, misjudged - hence we have made all the wrong purchasing decisions wasting money and worst of all, time.
 The future of modern retailing should be in the hands of the customers, we should decide on the interventions or sales pitch to create the necessary impact on exposing the products, making impressions on the merit of the products, and lastly reinforcing an undeniable drive to complete the transactions.

 I, for one, as a customer, wait for that day to happen.